fuzzzerd/NoteToSelf/content/blog/2024/upgrading-nuxt2-to-nuxt3-with-content-module.md

   - web development
 ---

-I often us this site to play with new technology, and as such, it goes through a lot of technical changes.
+I often use this site to play with new technology, and as such, it goes through a lot of technical changes.
 When the site was originally upgraded to Nuxt2, it had already been out for a while and Nuxt3 was in beta stage.
 So I knew this upgrade was coming.
 Working on some other projects, I realized I needed a bit better handle on Nuxt3 and decided to jump in.

 ## Using Content v2